SKILLSFINANCIAL COREPOSTING PROFILES & GL CONFIGURATION

-Posting Profiles & GL Configuration
+Posting Profiles & GL Configuration.

 Configure automatic GL account mappings for every transaction type so double-entry accounting happens correctly every time.